travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 - in order to register per an existing user account on the GitHub website https://github.com operated by GitHub Inc., 88 Colin P Kelly Jr St, San Francisco, CA 94107, USA (“GitHub”) and transfer data with your explicit consent and for providing the Travis CI Software and to ensure the technical functionality of our services fulfillment of contractual or pre-contractual obligations ((§§ 14, 15 TMG or Art.
 6 (1) b.
 GDPR),
 - in order to register per an existing user account on the Bitbucket website https://bitbucket.org/ operated by Atlassian Corporation Plc, 341 George Street, Sydney, NSW, 2000 Australia (“Atlassian”) and transfer data with your explicit consent and for providing the Travis CI Software and to ensure the technical functionality of our services fulfillment of contractual or pre-contractual obligations ((§§ 14, 15 TMG or Art.
 6 (1) b.
 GDPR),
+- in order to register per an existing user account on the GitLab website https://about.gitlab.com/ operated by GitLab Inc, 268 Bush Street #350, San Francisco, CA 94104, United States of America, and transfer data with your explicit consent and for providing the Travis CI Software and to ensure the technical functionality of our services fulfillment of contractual or pre-contractual obligations ((§§ 14, 15 TMG or Art.
+6 (1) b.
+GDPR),
 - for analysis purposes and improving the Travis CI Software based on Art.
 6 (1) f.
 GDPR.

 Applicable legal provisions are in particular those of the regulation (EU) 2016/679 of the European Parliament and Council of 27 April 2016, repealing the directive 95/46/EC, on the protection of individuals with regard to the processing of personal data, on the free movement of such data (“General Data Protection Regulation”, GDPR) as well as in the Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG) and the German Telemedia Act (Telemediengesetz, TMG).